Financial Aid and Scholarships

 Grants

 Grants for college are a form of financial aid that does not usually get repaid.
-They are typically need-based and can cover a variety of education-related expenses, such as tuition and fees, room and board, and books and supplies.
+They are typically need-based and can cover a variety of education-related expenses, such as tuition and fees, living expenses, and books and supplies.
 There are grants available from the federal and state government and university-based grants.

 After you have been admitted to Oregon State and have submitted your FAFSA, you will be notified if you qualify for any federal or state grants.
 Additionally, OSU offers the following university-based grants: